kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I wonder if So (Janet) is also an associate of Hazel, and if that suggests the use of criminal cyber-stalkers to undermine grassroots political movements such as Posie Parker's Let Women Speak organization and the Party of Women.
 - If so, does that suggest Hazel's organization is involved in the mass-manipulation of children, mainly girls, into trans-ideology?
 - It seems likely So (Janet) works for the criminal gangs primarily, but I also suspect she is a police informant.
+- She was in attendance when they [wheeled out Winston May to frighten me](#winston-may) - the North London rape-gang member I had complained to the police twice about.
 - So (Janet) tells me she has a gift for me, randomly.
 - It's a gift from St Valentine's well in Glasgow, Scotland that she's just visited.
 - She gives it to me at the [Party of Women party](#party-of-women-party) the following week.